RainbowMiner/RainbowMiner/README.md

    - your btc-wallet address (one for general use, and one for NiceHash)
    - your MiningPoolHub credentials, if you plan to use this pool
-   - your MiningRigRental credentials, if you plan to use this pool
+   - your [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) credentials, if you plan to use this pool
    - your region.
 Valid names are: US, Europe, Asia
    - your currencies.
 Valid currencies are: BTC, USD, EUR, GBP, ETH, ..
    - the pools, you want to mine as comma separated list.